Stratosphere-Studios/777-300ER/README.md

 A: We have no release date at this time, however, you can still download the aircraft whenever you'd like.
 Remember that it is currently incomplete.

+If you want to help out and you have some dev skills, feel free to fork, modify, and make a pull request!

 **Q: Where can I download liveries?**

 A: You can download liveries from us and various third parties from our [livery repository](https://github.com/Stratosphere-Studios/Stratosphere-Liveries)